Belgium–Spain relations: Separatism movements in Catalonia and Flanders

 Due to the influence of Flemish separatism in Belgian politics, in legal matters there is disparity of criteria between the two countries.
 The Belgian justice system has refused on several occasions to deliver ETA members accused of terrorism to the Spanish justice system.
 An example is the case of Natividad Jaúregui, in which Belgium was condemned by the European Court of Human Rights.

 In November 2017, the president of the Generalitat de Catalunya, Carles Puigdemont, appears in Belgium after leaving Spanish territory together with a group of faithful consellers.
 Puigdemont had been dismissed by the Spanish Government, which had applied the article 155 of the Spanish Constitution, revoking Catalan autonomy and assuming the control of the same.
 Spanish justice began the process to extradite the president dismissed for crimes of sedition, having declared the independence of part of Spanish territory.
 The defenders of Puigdemont defended that justice had been done by giving voice to the Catalan people.
 These were joined by the Flemish pro-independence right-wing and far-right, who saw in the Catalan independence movement a reflection of their own.
 The Belgian government refused to officially support Carles Puigdemont on understanding that it was an internal Spanish matter, but by not having tacitly supported the Madrid government it served to initiate a diplomatic crisis with the central government of Spain.
 On 14 December, the Audiencia Nacional withdrew the euro-order to arrest Puigdemont and the escaped consellers, for which the Belgian justice filed the necessary procedures for his extradition.

 In 2021, after the Belgian justice rejected the extradition of rapper Valtònyc, accused of inciting terrorism, the European Commission has warned that Belgium is becoming a sanctuary for those who have fled from Spanish justice, with which the problem does not reside in Spain, but in the Belgian courts which could be in breach of European regulations, in addition to being biased.

 In 2022, the European Commission backed the Spanish Supreme Court in the conflict with Belgium about the euro-orders of "procés", stating before the CJEU that "there is no systemic problem regarding the rule of law in Spain" and that the Belgian authorities cannot add requirements not contemplated in the European regulations on deliveries.

 Business relations

 Within the framework of bilateral investments, Belgium ranks 16th in the ranking of countries by investor position in Spain (Belgium as the last country of investment) with a total investment stock, without taking into account the entities holding foreign securities.
 (NO ETVE), of €2,668 M in 2013 (0.90% of the total, latest data available) and the 20th position in the list of countries by investment position of Spain abroad, with a stock of total investment (NO ETVE) of €3,674 million in 2013 (1.12% of the total, latest data available).

-Embassies

-The Embassy of Belgium is located in Madrid, Spain.
-The Embassy of Spain is located in Brussels, Belgium.